prantik-pdeb/ML4Science_project/README.md

 This study explores the application of super-resolution deep learning algorithms in reconstructing high-fidelity flow field data in fluid mechanics.
 Specifically, the effectiveness of SRCNN, VDSR, EDSR, and WDSR deep learning models in fluid flow datasets using objective metrics such as PSNR and MAE is evaluated.

 ![Diagram](diagram.png)

+### Update Coming Soon

+(The code for this project is currently being updated and will be available soon.)